Kids' Inpatient Database (KID) Database Documentation

-The Kids' Inpatient Database (KID) is the largest publicly-available all-payer pediatric inpatient care database in the United States, containing data from two to three million hospital stays.
+The Kids' Inpatient Database (KID) is the largest publicly available all-payer pediatric inpatient care database in the United States, containing data from two to three million hospital stays each year.
 Its large sample size is ideal for developing national and regional estimates and enables analyses of rare conditions, such as congenital anomalies, as well as uncommon treatments, such as organ transplantation.
-The KID has been produced every three years (1997, 2000, 2003, 2006, 2009, 2012).
-Hospital discharge data for 2015 contains a mix of ICD-9 and ICD-10 data (the first three quarters of 2015 contain ICD-9 data and the last quarter contains ICD-10).
-Because of the complexities of analyzing a mixed data year, the next KID will be available for 2016 and will be comprised of ICD-10 data only.
+KID releases for data years 1997, 2000, 2003, 2006, 2009, 2012, 2016, and 2019 are available for purchase online through the Online HCUP Central Distributor.
+The KID was not produced for 2015 because of the transition from ICD-9-CM to ICD-10-CM/PCS coding.

 The links below provide detailed documentation for the KID, from a high-level Overview to all the detailed specifications, restrictions, and resources necessary for researchers working and publishing with the KID.

 Description of KID Database

 |Internet Citation: KID Database Documentation.
 Healthcare Cost and Utilization Project (HCUP).
 December 2022.
 Agency for Healthcare Research and Quality, Rockville, MD. www.hcup-us.ahrq.gov/db/nation/kid/kiddbdocumentation.jsp.|